Mithridates01/30-A-Week-of-Code-HackerRank/README.md

-# 30-Days-of-Code-HackerRank
-Participated in 30days of Code on HackerRank
+# 30-A Week of Code